wix/wix-ui/packages/wix-storybook-utils/docs/usage.md

   exampleImport: "import Component from 'custom-location-if-autodocs-cant-parse-it'", // 11

-  examples: <div>Optional arbitrary content to be displayed below Playground</div>,

-  codeExample: true // set to false if you want to hide interactive code example.
-It is enabled by default };
+  codeExample: true, // set to false if you want to hide interactive code example.
+It is enabled by default

+  sections: [] // 12
+};
 ```